natsurainko/Vertix/README.md

 + [x] Basic camera, scene, GameObject3D implementation

 ### In Progress
-+ 🔄 GLRenderPipelineDemo with deferred-shading implementation
++ 🔄 Improving GLRenderPipelineDemo rendering performance
 + 🔄 Loading bones data from 3D model files using Assimp

 ## Quick Start
 Create your game application class by inheriting from `Vertix.Host.GameApplication` and create a window class that inherits from the graphics platform's base window class.
 For example, when using OpenGL, inherit from `GLGameWindow`.